WashU-Astroparticle-Lab/straxion/tests/README.md

    - records processing with both online and offline contexts
    - baseline_monitor processing with `qualiphide_thz_online` context
    - hits processing with both online and offline contexts
-   - hit classification processing with both `HitClassification` and `SpikeCoincidence` plugins
+   - hit classification processing with both `HitClassification` and `DxHitClassification` plugins
 4. Generate coverage reports for both basic and data-dependent tests